philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 The rover follows a black line and is able to cross gaps in the track.
 To achieve this, it reads two brightness sensors via analogue-to-digital conversion and uses threshold-based logic to distinguish between black and white surfaces.

-## Technologies Used
+## System Interface and Technologies Used

 - ESP32
 - Python
 - Analogue brightness sensors
-- Bluetooth communication
+- Bluetooth connection
-- Bluefruit Connect
+- Bluefruit Connect smartphone app for status messages and notifications

 ## My Contribution